FriskySaga/Ultimate-TTSH-Source-Pack/README.md

 ## Afterword
 Hello there, this is FriskySaga!
 Just a few remarks:

 I facechecked the zip file from [this video](https://www.youtube.com/watch?v=A_RGw8cdwjs).
 Then I uploaded all the files from that zip file as is to GitHub so that my friends could have access to this.
+Kudos to Holland for publishing the video!

 I also grabbed the updated 9 cogs stun file from that video description and made the updates here.